radondb/radondb-mysql-kubernetes/docs/en-us/deploy_backup_restore_nfs.md

 ```

 ### 2. Create a backup
 ```shell
 kubectl apply -f config/samples/mysql_v1alpha1_backup.yaml
 ```

->  Notice: backup cr and mysqlcluster cr must be in the same namespace.
+> Note: The backup CRD and MySQL cluster CRD must be in the same namespace.

-### 3. Verify your backup
+### 3. Verify the backup

-You can find the backup folder called `<cluster name>_<timestamp>`.
+View the backup directory `<cluster name>_<timestamp>` as follows.

 ```
 kubectl exec -it <pod name of nfs server> -- ls /exports index.html  initbackup  sample_2022419101946
 ```

- ## Restore cluster from exist NFS backup
+ ## Restore the cluster from the NFS backup

-Configure the `mysql_v1alpha1_cluster.yaml`, uncomment the `nfsServerAddress` field and fill in your own configuration.
+Configure the `nfsServerAddress` attribute to the NFS server address in the `mysql_v1alpha1_cluster.yaml` file.

  ```yaml
  ...